 Hero background

-Join local childcare workers at a community nursery in Tarrafal, sharing games, songs and first words in English.
-Give the children the attention and enrichment they deserve, in a corner of Cape Verde where the ocean is always just steps away.
+Work alongside the local educators at a community kindergarten in Tarrafal, between games, songs and first words in English.
+Give the children attention and meaningful input, in a corner of Cape Verde where the sea is always a few steps away.

 Where